MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/create-kubernetes-cluster-powershell.md

 `outputLocation`

-The location were you want the kubeconfig downloaded.
+The location where you want the kubeconfig downloaded.
 Default is `%USERPROFILE%\.kube`.

 ## Delete a Kubernetes cluster